dani8439/slice-nyc/notes.md

     - California/Gourmet Pizza
     - Detroit Pizza
     - St. Louis
-    - or crust is own attribute - thin or thick crust pizza own sub category??
+    - Crust - thin or thick, also aged?
+(Is this own subcategory?)

   Category belongs_to :restaurant
     <!-- - brick fire -->